jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/tree/master/core_java)]:

   - Twitter App (In Progress): Creating an app that can create, update and delete a tweet using the Twitter REST API.
 This app follows the DAO design pattern and uses Mockito and JUnit to create test cases for testing the app.
-  - JDBC App: This app is a connection between Java and Postgres RDBMS.
-It uses the CRUD operations using the DAO design patterns.
+  - JDBC App: Developped an application that uses the JDBC API that allows you to create a connection between Java code and PostgreSQL database.
+It uses the Create, Read, Update and Delete operations using the DAO design patterns.
-  - Grep App: Created an app that mimics the Linux grep command written in Java.
-It takes a directory or file and traverses each file and each line in the file to find a pattern that matches the regex expression given.
+  - Grep App: Created an app that mimics the Linux grep command which takes a directory or file and traverses each file and each line in the file to find a pattern that matches the regex expression.
+This app was written using Java and Stream APIs for efficent processing of large files and improves code simplicity.
+This project used Maven to install dependencies and dockerized for easy deployment.

 ## Highlighted Projects
-**AirBnb Database**: Created an Airbnb Database using MySQL RDBMS and Java.
+**AirBnb Database**: Created an Airbnb Database using MySQL and Java.
 This application allows users to create an account as a host or renter and be able to host or rent a listing for certain days.
+Used relational data model to create a database design that allows the tables to be Boyce-Codd normal form.

-**Matplotlib FOSS feature**: Contributed to a Matplotlib issue by extending a feature that can toggle the visibility of subplots on a graph through the legend handler.
+**Matplotlib FOSS feature**: Contributed on a Matplotlib issue by extending a feature that can toggle the visibility of subplots on a graph through the legend handler.
 This project was worked with a group of 5 people using a Waterfall project methodology.
 The tools used were GitHub, python, and pytest to create and test the feature.

 ## Professional Experiences